autom8ter/machine/README.md

 	Start() time.Time
 	// Duration is the duration since the goroutine started Duration() time.Duration
-	// PublishTo starts a stream that may be published to from the routine.
-It listens on the returned channel.
-	PublishTo(channel string) chan interface{}
-	// SubscribeTo subscribes to a channel & returns a go channel SubscribeTo(channel string) chan interface{}
-	// Subscriptions returns the channels that this goroutine is subscribed to Subscriptions() []string
-	//Done cancels the context of the current goroutine & kills any of it's subscriptions Done()
+	// Publish publishes the object to the given channel Publish(channel string, obj interface{})
+	// Subscribe subscribes to a channel and executes the function on every message passed to it.
+It exits if the goroutines context is cancelled.
+	Subscribe(channel string, handler func(obj interface{}))
 }
 ```